-Patients in and around Cheshire are being seen and treated for suspected cancer faster than the national average, according to the latest figures published by NHS England.
+Patients in and around Cheshire are being seen and treated for suspected cancer faster than the national average, according to recent research by the BBC.

-Mid Cheshire Hospitals NHS Foundation Trust (MCHFT), which manages Leighton Hospital in Crewe, has been named as one of the country’s leading Trusts in terms of the proportion of cancer patients seen and treated within the expected time frames.
+Mid Cheshire Hospitals NHS Foundation Trust (MCHFT), which manages Leighton Hospital in Crewe, has been named as one of the country’s leading trusts for cancer performance.

-In the first three months of 2017/18 (April-June), 96.65% of patients who were referred to hospital by their GP with suspected cancer were seen, diagnosed and started to receive treatment within 62 days.
-In comparison, the national average for the same period was 81.5% against an NHS England expectation of 85%.
+During 2018/19, 92.2% of patients who were referred to Leighton Hospital by their GP with suspected cancer were seen, diagnosed and started to receive treatment within 62 days.

-The Trust, which also manages Victoria Infirmary in Northwich and Elmhurst Intermediate Care Centre in Winsford, has also scored better than the national average in a recent cancer patient survey.
+The news is the latest in a string of achievements for cancer services at the Trust, which also manages Victoria Infirmary in Northwich and Elmhurst Intermediate Care Centre in Winsford.